square/in-app-payments-flutter-plugin/doc/get-started.md

 See the **Create the app** step of the [Test Drive] section in Flutter's getting started guide for more detailed instructions.

-## Step 2: Add the In-App Payments SDK to your iOS project
+## Step 2: Update your iOS project

 To use the In-App Payments plugin on iOS devices, install **In-App Payments SDK for iOS** to make it an available resource for the Flutter library.